kshiteejajadhav/IoT-Assign-03/README.md

 * README                         : Project documentation (this file)

 **Dependencies**
-Ensure you install these Python packages:
+(Ensure you install these Python packages)
 * paho-mqtt
 * requests